Irish Authorities Say Remains Of Children Found At Former Home For Unwed Mothers

 "This news is very disturbing and will touch everyone's heart.
 There were, of course, strong suspicions about burials of this kind in Tuam for some time. ...
 The information I have received confirms these suspicions and, importantly, they trace the remains specifically to the period of the Home's operation, rather than to earlier times in our history such as during the Famine."

-Allegations that bodies of dead children might have been interred in a septic tank on the home's property surfaced in the media in 2014, when a report in The Irish Mail on Sunday said that, based on local records, a mass grave might hold the remains of nearly 800 children over more than three decades.
+Allegations that bodies of dead children might have been interred in a septic tank on the home's property surfaced in the media in 2014, when a report in The Irish Mail on Sunday said that based on local records, a mass grave might hold the remains of nearly 800 children over more than three decades.

 A number of news organizations repeated some of the claims put forth in the Mail story, but it later became clear that no actual remains had yet been found.